Ah-Shi-Sle-Pah Wilderness | New Mexico

 Respect and Protect

-Motorized and mechanical travel, including bicycles and drones, is prohibited.
+Motorized and mechanical travel (including bicycles) and use of drones are prohibited due to the area’s Wilderness designation.
 Travelers should practice responsible outdoor ethics, stay within legal access boundaries, and follow BLM regulations for rock collecting.
 Enjoy exploring, but please do not climb or damage hoodoos or other fragile geological features.

 Photos